 If you find yourself struggling to keep up with any routine, then a reward system might be a good idea.
 Think of a small, but still enticing reward you can give yourself every time you stick to your acne care routine.
 Maybe you could keep the bathroom stocked with chocolates and give yourself small portions each time you successfully follow your morning and evening routines.
 This could help you to prevent breakouts due to erratic or insufficient skin care.

 The Best Summer Acne Treatment

-Most of us with acne-prone skin won’t be able to prevent summer acne entirely, so it’s important to know how to treat it.
-Summer acne is just regular acne that gets worse due to the increased heat and harmful UV rays, so your normal treatment routine should work—unless it never worked all that well in the first place.
+Most of us with acne prone skin won’t be able to prevent breakouts entirely, so it’s important to know how to treat it.
+Acne in summertime is just regular acne that gets worse due to the increased temperature 🌡️ and harmful UV rays, so your normal treatment should be effective—unless it never worked all that well in the first place.